-- Pre-reqs: - Basic algebra and a willingness to try suffice. - Must come to class, encouraged to participate. - Grading: - Depending on role small paper, presentation, - High passes available to exceptional work / leaders if we succeed. - Perfunctory passes may be given for failure....
+- Pre-reqs: - Basic algebra and a willingness to try suffice. - Must come to class, encouraged to participate. - Grading (Previous Years): - Depending on role small paper, presentation, - High passes available to exceptional work / leaders if we succeed.
+(No longer possible....) - Perfunctory passes may be given for failure....